-Configure the network interfaces
+Configure network interfaces on the command line

-The McAfee NGFW Configuration Wizard can automatically detect which network cards are in use.
-You can also add interfaces manually if necessary.
+The NGFW Initial Configuration Wizard can automatically detect which network cards are in use.
+You can also add interfaces manually.

-1 Define the network interface drivers.
+Define the network interface drivers.

-If the list is not populated automatically, start the auto-detect.
+If the list is not populated automatically, use auto-detect.

-- a Highlight Autodetect and press Enter. - b Check that the autodetected information is correct and that all interfaces have been detected.
+- Highlight Autodetect, then press Enter. - Check that the autodetected information is correct and that all interfaces have been detected.

-You can use the Sniff option for troubleshooting the network interfaces.
-Select Sniff on an interface to run network sniffer on that interface.
+Tip: You can use the Sniff option for troubleshooting the network interfaces.
+Select Sniff to run a network sniffer on that interface.